bluehabit/finance/stocks/blaze-capital.md

 ### What Is VWAP And How To Use It [Stock Market Indicator]

+volume weighted adjusted price below orange line average person today who bought losing money if above average person who bought making money going into close if average person is a loser more likely to sell than if they are making money

 •	`VWAP is volume weighted average price` Some people use for day trading and enters / exits.
 Calculated by taking $s traded for every transaction and then multiplied by number of shares traded and divided by total number of trades traded.

 ![1](https://imgur.com/Y0ZCumh.png)